-Day 10: Local life in Cappadocia
+Day 14: In Cappadocia

-It's Boxing Day and your second full day in Cappadocia!
-You will visit the picturesque village of Mustafapasa, the rock-cut churches of Soganli Valley, the remarkable underground city of Kaymakli and enjoy a fabulous opportunity to experience Turkish home cooking!
+On your second full day in Cappadocia, enjoy the picturesque village of Mustafapasa, the rock-cut churches of Soganlı Valley, the remarkable underground city of Kaymakli and a fabulous opportunity to experience Turkish home cooking!

 Drive first to Mustafapasa, a perfectly preserved Greek village in the heart of Anatolia.
 The former Greek inhabitants left the village in 1923 during the population exchange between Turkey and Greece.
 Then continue to Soganli Valley, which has been inhabited since the earliest days of the Christian era.

 The rock-cut churches here date from the 9th to 13th centuries.
 Soganli, like other valleys in Cappadocia, exemplifies the harmony between man and nature.
-Enjoy a short walk (one hour approx. with some moderate ascent and descent) through the valley, mainly on wide and well-maintained paths, but with some short sections on loose gravel.
-Again, be ready for snow underfoot, with secure footwear and sticks for extra support if you choose.
-For non-walkers your driver can take you to a café at the end of the walk, to rest and wait for the others.
+We enjoy a short walk (one hour approx. with some moderate ascent and descent) through the valley, mainly on a wide and well maintained path, but with some short sections on loose gravel.
+If you choose not to walk, your driver can take you to a café at the end of the walk, to rest and wait for the others.